-Listen to, and download, Judy’s radio performances from this era and throughout her life at http://thejudyroom.com/radiosongs.html.
+Listen to, and download, Judy’s radio performances from this era (and more) at The Judy Room’s “Judy Sings!” pages.

 Record critics welcomed the new label and the “Clouds” set was given good reviews.
 MGM was off and running with a new revenue stream while also creating a new market, the original soundtrack album.
 MGM Records released soundtracks to just about all of their musicals, and a few dramatic films, in the next 20+ years.
 All of Judy’s MGM musicals from 1946 through the end of her tenure with the studio in 1950 had MGM Records soundtracks created to compliment them.